lbryio/lbrycrd/README.md

 ## Running from Source

 Run `./reproducible_build.sh -c -t`.
-This should build the binaries and put them into the `./src` directory.
+This will build the binaries and put them into the `./src` directory.

-If that errors, please report the issue and see `doc/build-*.md` for further instructions.
+If you encounter any errors, please check `doc/build-*.md` for further instructions.
+If you're still stuck, [create an issue](https://github.com/lbryio/lbrycrd/issues) with the output of that command, your system info, and any other information you think might be helpful.

 ## Contributing